buildbot/buildbot/master/docs/manual/cfg-builders.rst

         ]

 ``mergeRequests``
-    Specifies how build requests for this builder should be merged, overriding the :ref:`global option<Merging-Build-Requests-global>`.
-See
-    :ref:`Merging-Build-Requests` for details.
+    Specifies how build requests for this builder should be merged> See :ref:`Merging-Build-Requests` for details.

 ``properties``